 SketchUp Make's interface is uncluttered and straightforward, allowing you to focus on your design.
 Easily drag and drop shapes from the toolbar into a workspace.
 Then, edit the shapes with precision tools, including pencils, line weights, colors, and more.

 However, SketchUp Make is a different tool from most design software.
 For starters, the navigation and drawing tools are on opposite sides of the toolbar instead of sharing space as they do with alternative packages.

 SketchUp also has a vast array of 3D models from which you can download and customize everything from fences to refrigerators.
 The online library includes full models of various building types that you can import into SketchUp and customize to make your own design.
 You will have the ability to create ambitious projects such as mansions or skyscrapers.
 Additionally, most templates are not just external shells but have interior details too.

 The 3DWarehouse is a great resource for finding quality components and fittings, but it can become time-consuming.
 For example, there are generic items such as home fixtures or fittings that you can easily find.
 But these generic items will need to be tweaked if the dimensions don’t match what you need.

 The right-hand side toolbar contains the app's various panels, including a simple help panel, which is useful when you don't know how to use an object.
-You hace access to the 3DWarehouse browser that allows for finding models within your library.
-There are also swatches for color themes and textures, view options to zoom in or out on model detail, rendering settings like materials-based lighting colors, and darken skybox option (like changing from day to night).
+You have access to the 3DWarehouse browser that allows for finding models within your library.
+There are also swatches for color themes and textures, view options to zoom in or out on model detail, rendering settings like materials-based lighting colors, and a darkening skybox option (like changing from day to night).

 Uniquely, there are extra helpful tools included in layers, allowing you to view all objects separately.
 This makes it so that it's easy to access and control visibility without affecting other elements.